 - Assist Parties in seeking support from donors, specialized agencies and other competent bodies

 Consultations do not have an inquisitive nature, and will be initiated by a request from a Party.
 Sessions can be held in confidence, if so requested.
-More information is available at the Terms of Reference of the consultation process adopted by the Committee at its 6th session.
+More information is available at the Terms of Reference of the Consultation Process, as amended by the Committee at its tenth meeting.

 Mr. Pierre Chantrel (France)